abikirkham/the-soul-train/README.md

 ![Nav Menu](docs/README-images/Nav-img.jpg)

 ### Landing Page
-A captivating point of entry with visually appealing, simplistic classe timetables, introducing the mission of *The Soul Lane*.
+A captivating point of entry with visually appealing, simplistic classe timetables, introducing the mission of *The Soul Train*.
 Creating easy access for those who have accessed the page previosuly and wanted to jump straight to the classes.

 ### Club Ethos
 Outlining the benefits of joining youga, pilates and medication for beginners, encouraging peacefullness to the soul, joinginh the training journey.